smyeni/hello-world/README.md

 smyeni's first Git repo

 This is a bit about myself.
-I'm a citizen of South Africa, KZN province.
+I'm a citizen of South Africa, KZN Province (East coast).

 I live and work in Gauteng (GP).
 Fav cities: Dbn, Cape Town, Johannesburg & Pta